 Pseudo IP addresses for virtual machines.
 Because Ristenpart et al. used IP address ranges to single out the physical machines running a victim's VM, we aim to provide each VM with a "pseudo" randomly-allocated IP address that VMs use when communicating with each other, keeping the actual cloud-provider IP address allocations unchanged.
 The SilverLine network isolation module in each dom0 includes an OpenFlow switch and a NOX controller (e.g., using OpenflowSwitch [8]) that rewrites pseudo IP addresses to actual VM IP address before packets leave the machine.
-The mapping between pseudo IP addresses and the virtual machine's actual IP addresses maintained by a single centralized service or database; local NOX controllers on each physical machine consult the centralized database for these mappings as shown in Figure 3.
+The mapping between pseudo IP addresses and the virtual machine's actual IP addresses maintained by a single centralized service or database; local NOX controllers on each physical machine consult the centralized database for these mappings as shown in Figure 2.
 Because internal IP addresses are discovered using DNS requests, the local controller also rewrites DNS responses to the appropriate pseudo address.
 ARP queries and responses also need to be rewritten, and hence they are redirected to local NOX controller as well.
 Because pseudo IP addresses are only used within virtual machines, switches and routers in the cloud provider's network can continue to forward packets based on their statically assigned IP addresses.

 Normalized network metrics.
 Ristenpart et al. observed that the round trip times (RTTs) between virtual machines running on the same physical machine are significantly lower than RTTs between VMs running on separate physical machines [10].
 SilverLine normalizes round-trip delays by adding a small queuing delay to packets sent between virtual machines that reside on the same physical machine.
-To do so, SilverLine uses an OpenFlow element we developed for the Click software router [9], along with a queuing element as shown in Figure 4.
+To do so, SilverLine uses an OpenFlow element we developed for the Click software router [9], along with a queuing element as shown in Figure 3.
 Another co-residence check involves an attacker running a traceroute to determine hop count to the victim; if this hop count is zero or one, then the attacker is likely co-resident on the victim's virtual machine.
 To defend against this attack, for traffic between virtual machines within a physical machine, SilverLine can drop packets with low TTL values.

-4 Summary and Research Agenda
+5. Summary and Research Agenda

-One of the biggest impediments to the adoption of cloudbased services is the risk that data stored in the cloud will be compromised, either by a third-party attacker or by another cloud tenant.
-We described the design of Silver-Line, a system that improves both data and network isolation for cloud-based services without requiring cloud application developers to rewrite their applications, and without requiring the deployment of specialized network hardware.
-SilverLine provides isolation for cloud services using a specialized kernel module (based on our previously developed Pedigree system) and an addition to the privileged guest OS of the cloud provider's virtual machine monitor(e.g.Dom0 in Xen).
+One of the biggest impediments to the adoption of cloud-based services is the risk that data stored in the cloud will be compromised, either by a third-party attacker or by another cloud tenant.
+To prevent these emerging threats, we have designed SilverLine, a system that improves both data and network isolation for cloud-based services without requiring cloud application developers to rewrite their applications, and without requiring the deployment of specialized network hardware.
+SilverLine provides isolation for cloud services using a specialized kernel module and an addition to the privileged guest OS of the cloud provider's virtual machine monitor.

-Our existing implementation of Pedigree for enterprise networks suggests that the performance overhead for propagating labels incurs acceptable performance overhead, and our implementation of the OpenFlowClick [9] module suggests that the performance penalty for pseudo-IP mapping and network normalization is minimal, our next step is to deploy SilverLine in a cloud environment and test the performance overhead for cloudbased services.
-We also intend to further develop Silver-Line to defend against covert channels and insider threats (i.e., attacks by administrators of the cloud infrastructure).
-Finally, we intend to extend SilverLine to track labels at a finer granularity that files and processes.
+Our existing implementation of Pedigree, which performs information-flow control in enterprise networks, suggests that the performance overhead for propagating labels incurs acceptable performance overhead, and our implementation of the OpenFlowClick [9] module suggests that the performance penalty for pseudo-IP mapping and network normalization is minimal.
+Our next step is to deploy SilverLine in a cloud environment and test the performance overhead for cloud-based services.
+We also intend to further develop SilverLine to defend against covert channels and insider threats (i.e., attacks by administrators of the cloud infrastructure).
+Finally, we intend to extend SilverLine to track labels at a finer granularity than files and processes.